 Prices.
 We evaluated regional wholesale electricity prices in order to provide an overview of general market conditions.
-Over the course of the study period, electricity prices fluctuated between \$28 and \$150 per MWh and were strongly correlated with load patterns and natural gas prices.
-There was a spike in power prices on February 19 and 20.
-Therefore those days are identified as days of interest and were further evaluated.
+Over the course of the study period, electricity prices fluctuated between \$25 and \$50 per MWh and remained highly correlated with load patterns and natural gas prices.
+There were no major price spikes during the second quarter.

 Sales and Purchases.
 Duke engages in wholesale purchases and sales of power on both a short-term and long-term basis.
-Duke's